Cordova Elementary School serves 697 students in grades Prekindergarten-8.

 Cordova Elementary School placed in the bottom 50% of all schools in Arizona for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%) for the 2020-21 school year.

 The percentage of students achieving proficiency in math is 6% (which is lower than the Arizona state average of 32%) for the 2020-21 school year.
 The percentage of students achieving proficiency in reading/language arts is 12% (which is lower than the Arizona state average of 39%) for the 2020-21 school year.

-The student:teacher ratio of 20:1 is higher than the Arizona state level of 18:1.
+The student:teacher ratio of 17:1 is equal to the Arizona state level of 17:1.

 Cordova Elementary School ranks among the top 20% of public schools in Arizona for:

 Cordova Elementary School's student population of 697 students has declined by 25% over five school years.

 The teacher population of 42 teachers has declined by 8% over five school years.

 Cordova Elementary School is ranked within the bottom 50% of all 1,854 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2020-21 school year.